ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ___

-The code for these operations are in [this python notebook](/Python%20Notebooks/Classification%20models%20Foodboost.ipynb).
+The code for the operations of this chapter are in [this python notebook](/Python%20Notebooks/Classification%20models%20Foodboost.ipynb).

+## Cofano Containers

+We focused on the unloading part of the Container Storage Problem.
+Because this problem does not have one clear solution and we didn't know how to implement the Cofano data given to us, we would use neither Supervised nor Unsupervised learning.
+After hearing one of our mentors talking about it, we decided to use Reinforcement Learning.
+A literature review about [applications of Machine Learning methods in port operations](https://doi.org/10.1016/j.tre.2022.102722) mentioned this method as well and how much potential it has for these kind of problems.

 # Domain Knowledge